Shapeshifting: Celtic mythology

-Norse
+Norse and Teutonic

 There is a significant amount of literature about shapeshifters that appear in a variety of Norse tales.

 In the Lokasenna, Odin and Loki taunt each other with having taken the form of females and nursing offspring to which they had given birth.
 A 13th-century Edda relates Loki taking the form of a mare to bear Odin's steed Sleipnir which was the fastest horse ever to exist, and also the form of a she-wolf to bear Fenrir.

 Svipdagr angered Odin, who turned him into a dragon.
 Despite his monstrous appearance, his lover, the goddess Freyja, refused to leave his side.
 When the warrior Hadding found and slew Svipdagr, Freyja cursed him to be tormented by a tempest and shunned like the plague wherever he went.
 In the Hyndluljóð, Freyja transformed her protégé Óttar into a boar to conceal him.
 She also possessed a cloak of falcon feathers that allowed her to transform into a falcon, which Loki borrowed on occasion.

-The Volsunga saga contains many shape-shifting characters.
+The Volsunga saga contains many shapeshifting characters.
 Siggeir's mother changed into a wolf to help torture his defeated brothers-in-law with slow and ignominious deaths.
 When one, Sigmund, survived, he and his nephew and son Sinfjötli killed men wearing wolfskins; when they donned the skins themselves, they were cursed to become werewolves.

 The dwarf Andvari is described as being able to magically turn into a pike.
 Alberich, his counterpart in Richard Wagner's Der Ring des Nibelungen, using the Tarnhelm, takes on many forms, including a giant serpent and a toad, in a failed attempt to impress or intimidate Loki and Odin/Wotan.

-Fafnir was originally a dwarf, a giant or even a human, depending on the exact myth, but in all variants he transformed into a dragon—a symbol of greed—while guarding his ill-gotten hoard.
+Fafnir was originally a dwarf, a giant, or even a human, depending on the exact myth, but in all variants, he transformed into a dragon—a symbol of greed—while guarding his ill-gotten hoard.
 His brother, Ótr, enjoyed spending time as an otter, which led to his accidental slaying by Loki.

-In Scandinavia, there existed, for example, the famous race of she-werewolves known with a name of Maras, women who took on the appearance of huge half-human and half-wolf monsters that stalked the night in search of human or animal prey.
-If a woman gives birth at midnight and stretches the membrane which envelopes the child when it is brought forth, between four sticks and creeps through it, naked, she will bear children without pain; but all the boys will be shamans, and all the girls Maras.
+In Scandinavia, there existed, for example, the famous race of she-werewolves known by the name of Maras, women who took on the appearance of huge half-human and half-wolf monsters that stalked the night in search of human or animal prey.
+If a woman gives birth at midnight and stretches the membrane that envelopes the child when it is brought forth, between four sticks and creeps through it, naked, she will bear children without pain; but all the boys will be shamans, and all the girls Maras.

 The Nisse is sometimes said to be a shapeshifter.
 This trait also is attributed to Hulder.